Graduate Admission to Degree Programs

 Admission from Nondegree Status or Post-Baccalaureate Certificate Program to Graduate Degree Program

 Students who have nondegree status or who are enrolled in a post-baccalaureate graduate certificate program at AU may be admitted to a graduate degree program following completion of the regular applications process.
 Graduate programs may approve specific credit hour limits and relevant coursework earned in nondegree status or in a post-baccalaureate certificate program for transfer to a degree program, but no more than 12 credit hours can be transferred for credit towards a degree.
-Academic unit policies regarding the approval of semester credit hours of coursework earned in nondegree status or in a post-baccalaureate certificate program must be posted and publically available on the departmental website.
+Academic unit policies regarding the approval of semester credit hours of coursework earned in nondegree status or in a post-baccalaureate certificate program must be posted and publicly available on the departmental website.